If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • Near the cannon, there is a shield on a hill.
 In the final, it's in a slight dip.

-• There are no rings in Act 3, although ten rings are already given at the beginning of the Act.
+• There are no rings in Act 3, though you already start the Act with 10 rings.

 Gene Gadget Zone